 • 24 NCAA Division I sports

-- Men’s sports: Baseball, basketball, cross-country, football, golf, lacrosse, soccer, track & field (indoor & outdoor), wrestling
+- Men’s sports: Baseball, basketball, cross-country, football, golf, lacrosse, soccer, track & field (indoor and outdoor), wrestling

-- Women’s sports: Basketball, cross-country, field hockey, golf, gymnastics, lacrosse, rowing, soccer, softball, swimming & diving, tennis, track & field (indoor & outdoor), volleyball
+- Women’s sports: Basketball, cross-country, field hockey, golf, gymnastics, lacrosse, rowing, soccer, softball, swimming & diving, tennis, track & field (indoor and outdoor), volleyball

 • More than 100 club sports and intramural teams